nens/threedi-modeller-interface-installer/README.md

 Signing
 -------

+In case the installer needs to be signed, the next step needs to happen manually.

 Explanation regarding setting up the USB dongle can be found at https://support.globalsign.com/code-signing.

 The certificate will be installed via the browser (https://support.globalsign.com/digital-certificates/manage-digital-certificates/ie-compatability-microsoft-edge).
 Note that, in order to download the certificate to the dongle, Edge needs to run in IE compatibility mode and https://system.globalsign.com/ needs to be added to the Trusted Website in the Internet Options for ActiveX to work.